Save the Right Whales

 For too long, the National Oceanic and Atmospheric Administration (NOAA) has failed to take serious steps to address the main threat to these whales — entanglements with lobster fishing equipment.
 Whales get caught in these ropes and either drown or are forced to drag them on their migration up and down the Atlantic coast until they starve to death or die of exhaustion.

 That is why we are petitioning NOAA to strengthen requirements that certain fisheries transition to rope-less gear, a proven way to protect the North Atlantic right whales and other marine animals from deadly entanglements with fishing gear.
-Please sign our petition here!
+Please sign our petition here (petition closed)!

 We are determined to not make extinction our choice for the right whale.
 Thank you for doing your part in this effort and for supporting all our work to protect wildlife.